robinlafontaine/Grade-Manager/README.md

 # Grade-Manager
-This was an assignment with a 2 day period to complete
+This was a school assignment with a 2 day period to complete
 ### A simple MVC2 servlet application where you can :
 - Authenticate user session
 - Add students